tdooms/bilinear-interp/computation/readme.md

 $bb + b = t_{yx} - t_{xx}$

+> TODO: This may be wrong, double check!

 $2ab = t_{yy} - t_{xy} - t_{yx} - t_{xx}$

 To get a more complex truth table than the ones above, we can combine gates in arbitrary ways.
 Let's try $t_{xy} = 3 \cdot \text{AND}(x, y) + 2 \cdot \text{OR}(x, y)$